ThomasSilloway/LevelUpLarry2DSS/README.md

 Right now this is still a prototype and currently in development.

 The next phases to get to a Proof of Concept are:
- - Enemy spawning system - queues up enemies off screen that will be spawned as larry progresses through the level
-   - TODO: Don't allow more than 1 enemy per player alive / in queue at a time
  - Procedurally generated infinite scrolling level
    - TODO: Iron out a few issues with initial PR
    - TODO: Hook up an actual set of tiles from example content